keithmburu/courses/2018-deep-learning/assignment4.md

 Tackle the sentiment analysis task with three kinds of recurrent units.

 Analyze (1) the amount of time required to train, e.g., how well/stably/quickly it learns and converges (use graphs), and (2) the accuracy.
 You should also include non-recurrent results as a baseline.
+Also try changing the vocabulary size and using dropout.

 You may, of course, add more layers and modify other aspects of the model for a more thorough analysis.
 Do some research online and write about why you think this is.
 Detail whether these results are expected or not.

 Extra Credit (+10pts): Figure out how to use a pre-trained GloVe embedding layer instead of learning one from scratch and add this to your performance analysis.

 For this assignment, you may use some Keras example code to begin.
 If you do this,  use Git to clone the Keras repository into a directory.
 You can see this repository here: https://github.com/keras-team/keras.

 Clone it to your local machine by typing: